vanmooylipidomics/LOBSTAHS/README.md

 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
 LOBSTAHS accomplishes feature screening and identification in a series of steps:

+<h4>In silico database generation</h4>
-1. First, in silico data for a wide range of lipids, oxidized lipids, and oxylipins are generated from user-supplied structural criteria using the database generation function **generateLOBdbase**.
+First, in silico data for a wide range of lipids, oxidized lipids, and oxylipins are generated from user-supplied structural criteria using the database generation function **generateLOBdbase**.
+These in silico data are paired with empirically-determined adduct ion abundance rankings for the major lipid classes.
 Users can generate their own matrices of structural property ranges to be considered during a generateLOBdbase simulation using the Microsoft Excel spreadsheet templates provided in https://github.com/vanmooylipidomics/LOBSTAHS/tree/master/data.
 Ranges of values can be specified for:

    * oxidation state,
    * total acyl carbon chain length, and